redwarp/gif-wallpaper/README.md

 - [Poussinou](https://github.com/Poussinou) - F-Droid and Google Play Store links
 - Mister klaid - Russian translations

+## Translations

+You want to help with translations?
+You find your language missing and want to help?
+That is awesome!
+I use the website **POEditor** to handle translations.
+They are free for open source project and easy to use, and provide synchronisation with Github.
+So follow [this link to join the translations project](https://poeditor.com/join/project?hash=QaDkuFZTp2).

 ## Example

 #### Actual GIF

 [<img src="assets/samples/rocket.gif" alt="a flying rocket" width="480" height="480">](https://github.com/redwarp/gif-wallpaper/blob/main/assets/samples/rocket.gif)

 #### Set as Wallpaper

 [<img src="fastlane/metadata/android/en-US/images/phoneScreenshots/1_en-US.png"
      alt="a flying rocket on your homescreen"
      height="400">](https://github.com/redwarp/gif-wallpaper/blob/main/fastlane/metadata/android/en-US/images/phoneScreenshots/1_en-US.png)